 Some of the best singers are backing vocalists.
 Their skill-set enables them to complement perfectly what the lead vocalist is doing and provide him/her with the bedrock, texture and flourishes that make a song really work – especially on stage.
 At the same time there may be moments when they have to grip the audience’s attention in order to provide a counterpart to the lead singer.
 Judith Hill and Lisa Fischer are two of the best.

-Lisa is a singer of many layers whose prowess has made her THE go-to girl for the likes of Mick Jagger and Tina Turner.
+Lisa is a singer of many layers, whose prowess has made her the go-to girl for the likes of The Rolling Stones and Tina Turner.
 Fans of either the Stones or Tina Turner would all know Lisa’s name.
-When she released a reasonably successful solo album it did not lead to the solo career Lisa had hoped for.
-Judith Hill is still in that transitional space eight years in, despite prodigious musical and singing talent.
+However, when she released a solo album its success did not lead on to the solo career Lisa may have hoped for.
+Judith Hill is still in that transitional space, despite prodigious musical and singing talent.

-When backing vocalists switch tracks to performing as lead vocalists why is the transition such a struggle?
-I believe that there is an important reason, a factor beyond luck that makes it hard for even the best backing vocalists to make that switch.
+When backing vocalists switch tracks to performing as lead vocalists, why is the transition such a challenge?
+I believe that there is an important reason, a factor beyond luck, which makes it hard for even the best backing vocalists to make that switch.
 It’s to do with harmony and dissonance.

 The backing vocalist is a servant.
-Their role is all about complementing the lead, the band and to be just in the right spot in the mix.
-All their instincts are tuned to achieving that harmony and to please the lead artist.
-If they are brilliant at it perhaps that is because they are profoundly wired for harmony.
+Their role is all about complementing the lead and the band – and to be just in the right spot in the mix.
+All their instincts are tuned to achieving that harmony and to pleasing the lead artist.
+If they are brilliant at it, perhaps it is because they are profoundly wired for harmony.

 Not a backing-vocalist – Tina Turner, loud and on stage at 70

-Occupying the spotlight requires different skills.
-The lead will bring far more eccentricity and character to their performance.
-They must inhabit the song, make it their home and fill it with their personality – or their stage persona.
-It takes a “look at me” bombast to do that – whether that bombast is expressed “nice and rough”, like Tina does it, or “nice and easy” like Norah Jones does it.
-If the artist doesn’t have a huge ego, they must learn to “do huge ego” in their own unique way.
+Occupying the spotlight, by contrast, requires quite different skills.
+The lead must bring far more eccentricity and character to their performance.
+They must fully inhabit the song, make it their home, and fill it with their own personality – or at least with their stage persona.
+It takes a real “look at me” bombast to do that – whether that bombast is expressed “nice and rough”, like Tina does it, or “nice and easy” like Norah Jones does it.
+If the artist doesn’t naturally have a huge ego, then for the stage they must learn to “do huge ego” in their own unique way.

 Also not a backing-vocalist – Norah Jones, softly in the limelight in 2016

-To the audience it may appear that the lead is purely occupying he spotlight while taking band, dancers and backing vocalists for granted, while focused entirely on projecting their own persona through the songs into the auditorium.
-In reality the long-lived lead artist will in no way be taking the band and backing singers and dancers for granted, but will be acutely aware of where everybody is and what everybody on team needs to keep it all together.
+To the audience it may appear that the lead is purely occupying the spotlight, taking the band, the dancers and backing vocalists for granted, remaining focused entirely on projecting their own persona through the songs into the auditorium.
+In reality the long-lived lead artist in no way takes the band and backing singers and dancers for granted.
+Instead they will be acutely aware of where everybody is and what everybody on team needs to keep it all together.

-The lead singer is a servant too.
+Now, the lead singer is a servant too.
 But a big part of their task is about bringing the fascination of that lead energy to the stage – to give the people what they want and need from a lead performer to make a show really rock.
-It’s about bringing what’s needed.
 Sometimes performers need the opposite of ego – if we understand ego as people-trampling arrogance.
 Indeed the lead must often transcend their own make-up in order to bring the bombast and unique energy for which the lead role calls.
 For example Tina Turner’s stage persona is not the same as the personality of her alter ego Anna Mae Bullock

 Sheryl Crow backing for Michael Jackson in the late 1980s